 There are other reasons why the new president will not do anything contrary to the wishes of his American masters.
 He has been active in Macedonian politics and particularly the police structures since the late 1990s.
 There are too many unanswered questions about his past, and that is why he has always been cautious.

 Firstly, Pendarovski was a Yugoslav intelligence (UDBa) and post-independence became a Macedonian counterintelligence officer in the 1990s, under SDSM’s Branko Crvenkovski.
-He was a Slobodan Milosevic supporter complicit in UN sanctions busting in Macedonia for Serbia during the 1990s wars in the former Yugoslavia.
+He was a Slobodan Milosevic supporter complicit in UN sanctions-busting in Macedonia for Serbia during the 1990s wars in the former Yugoslavia.
 Then, he magically transformed into a ‘pro-Western’ figure soon after.
-Conveniently, the Christian Science Monitor like all the other Western media outlets ignores that side of the story.
+Conveniently, the Christian Science Monitor (CSM) like all the other Western media outlets ignores that side of the story even though the CSM reported about UN sanctions-busting in Macedonia back in 1993!

 Ford makes a point of noting that candidate Pendarovski “has the backing” of the ethnic Albanian DUI, something that “has never happened before.”
 Thus he makes the implication that the Zaev-Ahmeti pact was not cynical politics as usual, but rather some great victory for multi-ethnic co-existence.
 This is basically a simple extension of how the Western media treated SDSM and DUI when they won power following the Ohrid Agreement, in 2002 elections.
 The point is that whenever the West creates a problem through its proxies in Macedonia, it is also there to sort things out and congratulate itself in the media for doing so.